kwsportracing/site/docs/media.md

 ## Media

+**Photography note:** We may use any pictures we take of you at our events for promotional purposes.

 ### Photos

 [To view all user-submitted photos, check out our Facebook album(s).
 Otherwise, click on the images below.](https://www.facebook.com/groups/kwsportracing/photos/?filter=albums)